Moldova Food Guide

 Gagauzia (Southern Moldova)

-Autonomous region with Turkish-descended Gagauz people reclaiming their unique heritage through food.
-Specialties include gozleme (stuffed flatbread), kavurma (preserved meat), bulgur dishes, pilaf, halvah, and baklava.
-Three pillars: sheep meat, homemade wine, and sheep cheese.
-Kara Gani winery offers kurban (lamb-bulgur stew) and traditional plăcintă.
-Shorpa (mutton soup) and head cheese are signatures.
-Cultural food revival underway.
+This autonomous region, home to the Turkic-descended Gagauz, is reconnecting with its heritage through cooking.
+The repertoire runs to gozleme (stuffed flatbread), kavurma (preserved meat), bulgur dishes, pilaf, halvah and baklava.
+Three things hold it up: sheep meat, homemade wine and sheep cheese.
+Kara Gani winery serves kurban (lamb-bulgur stew) and traditional plăcintă, while shorpa (mutton soup) and head cheese are the signatures.
+The revival is well under way.

 Signature Dishes: